Therapy for women repeating the same relationship patterns

 Relational psychotherapy for women who lose themselves in relationships

-• Understand why you feel smaller, quieter, or more accommodating in relationships
+• Make sense of why you feel smaller, quieter, or less certain of yourself in relationships

-• Explore unconscious patterns that lead to over-adaptation and self-sabotage
+• Explore unconscious relational patterns that lead to over-adaptation, self-abandonment, or self-sabotage

-• Recognise the moments when you compromise your needs and rebuild clarity around what you truly want
+• Recognise the moments when connection starts to override your own needs and perspective

-• Notice the relational cycles that keep leaving you frustrated or drained
+• Identify the relational cycles that keep leaving you frustrated, drained, or stuck

-• Start to identify triggers before they pull you into familiar patterns
+• Begin to notice triggers before they pull you back into familiar dynamics

-• Develop awareness of when you are prioritising others at your own expense
+• Notice where you prioritise others at your own expense and why that feels necessary

-• Begin setting boundaries that protect your energy while staying present in relationships
+• Develop boundaries that protect your autonomy while staying emotionally engaged

 • Unpack shame, fear, and relational habits that interfere with closeness